sjcockell/mmb8052/practicals/practical_04.md

 [1] 1
 ```

 R functions have documentation (like `man` pages in Linux).
 The way to access the help for a function is to precede the function name with `?`.
 So to view the help page for `log()`, type `?log` in the console.
+This help page describes the purpose of the function, and all of the arguments which it understands.

 ## Vectors